wesokuhara/effects-as-data-demo/README.md

 ### Handlers
 Handlers map a command to their respective function that actually performs the effect.
-Most handlers are provided in 'effects-as-data-universal'.
+Most handlers are provided in `effects-as-data-universal`.
 ```js
 const handlers = {
   httpGet: () => {